Death Before Birth is a two-year ESRC-funded project, running from 2016-18.

 Our research will inform and improve government policy, and pave the way to improved care pathways for people who have faced such experiences.

 About the Project Team

-Co-Investigator (CI): Professor Jeannette Littlemore, University of Birmingham
+Principal Investigator (PI): Professor Jeannette Littlemore, University of Birmingham

 Professor Littlemore is a metaphor specialist.
 She also holds roles as Professor of English Language and Applied Linguistics, Head of Research for the Department of English Language and Applied Linguistics, and Director of Internationalisation for the College of Arts and Law at the University of Birmingham.

 Co-Investigator (CI): Prof Danielle Fuller, University of Alberta, Canada

 Dr Fuller is a a Professor in the Department of English and Film Studies at the University of Alberta, Canada.
 Before she worked for nearly 21 years at the University of Birmingham, UK, in the Department of American & Canadian Studies (1997-2014) and then

 Co-Investigator (CI): Dr Sheelagh McGuinness, University of Bristol